 In 1939, the man leading the French Government at the time was a celebrated war hero.
 Maréchal Philippe Pétain was the Commander-in-Chief who had led the troops during World War I and earned the respect of the French people.

 But by the time World War II rolled around, he was a tired old man.
 Appointed as Prime Minister of France in June 1940 he promptly conceded to Hitler.
-And so began Pétain’s Vichy Government collaboration with the Nazis.
+And so began Pétain’s Vichy Government collaboration with the German Reich.

-It would fall to another French General, Charles de Gaulle, exiled in England to rally the French population to form a resistance to defeat the Nazis.
+It would fall to another French General, Charles de Gaulle, exiled in England to rally the French population to form a resistance to defeat the invaders.

 The de facto leader of the French Resistance, General de Gaulle was hailed as a hero after D-Day.
 Riding on Allied tanks, he was at the liberation of Paris in 1944 after a long and disastrous war suffered by the French.